MarisaKirisame/DefComBlog/Calculator.md

 We have to now fix the definition for prettyPrint() and evaluate().
 While we are at it, let's also move prettyPrint() into Java's toString(), and rename evaluate() into eval(): our code is, and will, remain short and concise.
 The code for pp(), likewise, is a mechanical transformation, which we will skip presenting.

-One problem with the above code, is that it rely heavily on instanceof, and downcasting, which is frown upon in Java.
-This could be fixed by making pp() and eval() abstract function in Expr, and have each subclass override it.
+One problem with the above code is that it relies heavily on instanceof, and downcasting, which is frowned upon in Java.
+This could be fixed by making pp() and eval() abstract functions in Expr, and having each subclass override it.

     // In Lit
     public String toString() {return String.valueOf(val);}